KimberlyChristensen/javascript-challenge/README.md

 ## Level 2: Multiple Search Categories

-* In addition to the specifications for Level 1, this JavaScript code involves using multiple `input` tags and/or select dropdowns to allow the user to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* In addition to the specifications for Level 1, this JavaScript code involves using multiple `input` tags to allow the user to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`